Start your day right with random acts of kindness to brighten anyone’s mood. Here are 35 ideas to make family, friends and strangers happy.

 Kindness to your child’s teacher or caregiver

 - Offer your nanny a paid day off on her birthday.
-I’m one of those people who refuses to work on her birthday, and I’d love for my nanny to enjoy hers, fully paid.
+I’m one of those people who refuses to work on her birthday, and I made sure our nanny didn’t have to, either.

 - Write a thank-you note for her hard work or for a time when she went above and beyond.